Snapchat removes Trump account from curated promotional section

 The company said its decision to remove the president’s content from Discover was made over the weekend.

-Reporting by Katie Paul; Additional reporting by Trevor Hunnicutt; Editing by David Gregorio and Stephen Coates
+Reporting by Katie Paul; Additional reporting by Trevor Hunnicutt; Editing by Stephen Coates and Christopher Cushing